zenml-io/zenml-dashboard/README.md

 ![Meet the Team](./assets/community_meetup.png)

 Every week, the ZenML [core team](https://zenml.io/company#CompanyTeam) will pop in for 30 minutes to interact directly with the community.
-Sometimes we'll be presenting a feature, other times we'll take questions and have fun.
+Sometimes, we'll be presenting a feature; other times, we'll take questions and have fun.

 [Register now](https://zenml.io/meet) for the ZenML Meet the Community session.
 It's free and open to everyone.